 The older I’ve gotten the more non-committal I’ve become, especially when I travel.
 Don’t get me wrong, I still love to make plans and map out things but as my kids have gotten older I’ve been able to “loosen the reigns” and let things be a little more spontaneous…as spontaneous as you can be with two little kids.
-It’s another story when I’m traveling by myself or with my husband though, spontaneity is the word.
-We’ve found those unplanned, just go with it days tend to result in some of the best experiences.
+Those unplanned days tend to result in some of the best experiences.
 However, when it comes to winery tours and tastings, being open and spontaneous won’t always get you into wineries you want to visit.

 I’ve complied a short list of some Napa Valley wine tasting reservations worth making.
 Do you have other Napa Valley wineries people should consider making reservations to visit?
 Let us know which Napa Valley wineries and why in the comments.

 Napa Valley Wine Tasting Reservations Worth Making

 Kelham Vineyards is a family owned and operated vineyard that sits at the base of the Mayacamas mountain range surrounded by vineyards and stunning gardens filled.
 The winery was founded in 1998 by Susanna Kelham and her two sons Ron and Hamilton Nicholsen.

 The family focuses on producing Cabernets, Merlot, Chardonnay and the best Sauvignon Blanc I’ve ever had.
 Prior to the family founding the winery, Rawson Kelham farmed this 60-acre vineyard for 35 years selling its grapes to wineries such as Cakebread, Mondavi, Duckhorn and Beaulieu.